Pichu is a small baby Pokémon species (baby Pokémon cannot breed at a daycare centre) who evolves into Pikachu.

 Spiky-Eared Pichu appears at the Ilex Shrine if its Pokémon Trainer has the Pikachu-colored Pichu as their leading party member, triggering its presence to play with Pikachu-colored Pichu.

 Pichu Bros. were featured stars of a game known as Pichu Bros.
 Party Panic.
 This game contained a simulation of rapid-fire challenges in an all-in-one experience.
-The game was scrapped and later conceived as episodic experience for the gamers of Pokémon Channel
+The game was scrapped and later conceived as episodic experience for the gamers of Pokémon Channel.
+Pichu is present as one of the protagonists.
+Pichu is amongst the leaders of the Light Adventure Squad.
+This game's release premiered exclusively in Japan.

 Pokémon Mystery Dungeon (Japan)

-is the only Pokémon that ineligible to enter the Union Hall within Pokémon HeartGold/SoulSilver
+Spiky-eared Pichu is the only Pokémon that ineligible to enter the Union Hall within Pokémon HeartGold/SoulSilver.

 - Pichu is the first baby Pokémon registered within the National Pokédex.